top of page

 A St. Patrick's Day-themed post made through coordinating with the team's 2D artist

 Another unique challenge came in the form of company branding.
 I was initially forbidden from adding watermarks on graphics that I made for social media.
 This was quite perplexing for me, as previous experience with Mountain Side Games as well as my own social media ventures taught me the importance of watermarks, especially in converting passing viewers to followers.
-This was especially critical for Pirate Raids: Conquest as our goal for the first demo playtest was to gather as many players as possible to test the game out in PRC's Discord server.

 Final Reflection